 "Adeno" is a prefix meaning glands.
 "Carcinoma" is a type of cancer that grows in epithelial cells that line the surfaces inside and outside the body.
 Colorectal adenocarcinomas develop in the lining of the colon or rectum, which make up the large intestine.
 They tend to start in the inner lining and then spread to other layers.

 There are two less common subtypes of adenocarcinoma:

 - Mucinous adenocarcinoma is made up of approximately 60 percent mucus.
-The mucus can cause cancer cells to spread faster and become more aggressive than typical adenocarcinomas.
-Mucinous adenocarcinomas account for 10 to 15 percent of all colon and rectal adenocarcinomas.
+The mucus may cause cancer cells to spread more quickly and become more aggressive than typical adenocarcinomas.
+Mucinous adenocarcinomas account for 10 percent to 15 percent of all colon and rectal adenocarcinomas.

 Colorectal adenocarcinoma treatment options

 The most common form of colorectal adenocarcinoma treatment is surgery.
 Other treatments include chemotherapy, targeted therapy and radiation therapy.